 Hello, this song had never been played lived before.
 Hard to understand why that was.
 Before Low was slowing tunes down to a crawl, Young was not afraid to stalk through the countryside as a monolith.
+Or a stoned Paul Bunyan.
 The guitar solos here defy an easy description, though I’m tempted to walk you through each goddamn phrase, each corrosive peal, the calm massiveness, the squelching pulloffs in the second solo.
 Doom sounds organic, even graceful.

 3. “Ride My Llama” (Neil Young Archives, Vol. II: 8: Dume, 1975)

 It’s all about the drums.
 One, two, three, four.
 Steady, relentless, the march around which the handclaps and every other rhythm spin.
 Recorded in May 1975 during the Zuma sessions, “Ride My Llama” reveals itself to be a perfectly good song for the Horse, and the band’s loping attack adds an edge of menace to the American mythologizing-meets-indigenous futurism, which is really a callback to the primal ascension of man’s mind into the cosmos or something like that.
 (Remember, when Neil sings “Like any other primitive would,” this is the highest praise.
-It’s a loaded phrase, still, but nonetheless a key to Young’s music: a hidden truth lost through the progress of so-called civilization.
+It’s still a loaded phrase, true, but nonetheless a key to Young’s music: a hidden truth lost because of the so-called progress of so-called civilization.
 “It’s old but it’s good.”
 Yessir.
-Also, if your weed is old, you should still share it.)
-Like any Neil Young & Crazy Horse performance worth a damn, this feels like they learned the song yesterday and have known it since they were born.
+It’s true that even if your weed is old, you should share it.)
+Like any Neil Young & Crazy Horse performance worth a damn, this feels like they’ve known the song since they were born but learned it yesterday.

 4. “Stringman” (Neil Young Archives, Vol. II: 10: Odeon Budokan, 1976)

-One of two live versions of this song, which I think was considered for American Stars ‘n’ Bars, and surfaced first on Young’s MTV Unplugged set in 1993, this “Stringman” was not recorded at the Odeon Budokan but at the Hammersmith Odeon in London in March 1976.
+One of two live versions included in Archives II.
+“Stringman” was considered for American Stars ‘n’ Bars, I think, and surfaced more than a decade later on Young’s MTV Unplugged set in 1993.
+This “Stringman” was not recorded at the Odeon Budokan but at the Hammersmith Odeon in London in March 1976.
 After the first three songs, you’ll need a breather and a weeper, and “Stringman” is one of Young’s most evocative and compact lyrics.
 It begins by mourning the past, almost sentimental–Young’s tenor, sad and slow (and even when it’s howling) can’t help but sound vulnerable–but then you’ve got the vet who’s got a jones for the war he can never go back to and “the lovers on the blankets / that the city turned to whores,” and the knife digs in.
-I’ve always heard this as an elegy.
 It’s the Stringman’s whose wife has died, but Young, who knew a thing or two about losing friends by this point, sings as if the chaos of “all those strings” has won out.
-Here is the inverse of the Crazy Horse sound: instead of making noise so wide it points to the empty spaces, Young is disappearing into a hole.
+Here is the inverse of the Crazy Horse sound: instead of making noise so wide it points to the empty spaces, Young digs a hole he can disappear into.